lonshines/schedule/README.md

 Press the blue "Approve all" Button above the calendar list view.

-#### ALL YOUR TASKS SCHEDULED BY ADMIN FROM THE UMBRELLA CORPORATION ARE NOW BEING MARKED AS ONGOING OR FINISHED
+#### ALL YOUR TASKS SCHEDULED BY THE ADMINISTRATOR OF THE UMBRELLA CORPORATION ARE NOW BEING MARKED AS ONGOING OR FINISHED

 ***